Start9Labs/ghost-startos/README.md

 ## Dependencies

-Prior to building the `ghost` package, it's essential to configure your build environment for StartOS services.
-You can find instructions on how to set up the appropriate build environment in the [Developer Docs](https://docs.start9.com/latest/developer-docs/packaging).
+Prior to building the `ghost.s9pk` package, it's essential to configure your build environment for StartOS services.
+You can find instructions on how to set up the appropriate build environment in the [Packaging Guide](https://staging.docs.start9.com/packaging-guide/).

 - [docker](https://docs.docker.com/get-docker)
 - [docker-buildx](https://docs.docker.com/buildx/working-with-buildx/)